-Investments consist of unlisted equity investments.
-Other investments, which are an integral part of the Group's structured loan portfolio, are designated at fair value through profit or loss.
-All other investments have been designated as available-for-sale.
+Investments consist of unlisted equity investments which have been designated as available-for-sale.
 These assets are measured at fair value at each reporting date, with the resultant gains or losses being recognised in other comprehensive income until the financial asset is sold or otherwise disposed of.
 At that time, the cumulative gains or losses previously recognised in other comprehensive income are included in profit or loss.